mamaheux/pyodas2/docs/tutorials/live/delay_sum.rst

 2. Processes the audio in chunks and performs sound source separation on each segment.

-By running this script, you can perform sound source separation of the dominant sound in real time, making it a practical demonstration of PyODAS2 capabilities for online SSS tasks.
+By running this script, you can perform real-time sound source separation of the dominant sound, making it a practical demonstration of PyODAS2 capabilities for online SSS tasks.

 .. include:: ../../../examples/live/delay_sum_example.py